 - A monthly long-term care benefit of $7,500 (which would last for a minimum of 72 months)

 - A residual death benefit of $18,000 if she uses her entire long-term care fund

 Care coordinators.
-Many clients who need care prefer to stay in their homes but may not understand the challenges of setting up home care.
+Many clients who need care prefer to stay in their homes, but there are many challenges that come with setting up home care.
 Both traditional LTCI and linked-benefit insurance provide policyholders with care coordinators who can help facilitate this transition.
-In effect, care coordinators offer a very high-level concierge service, which can make a difficult time a little less stressful.
-It's a valuable benefit to consider when deciding whether to self-insure.
+These coordinators offer a very high-level concierge service, which can make a difficult time a little less stressful.

-Remember: in theory, LTCI protects assets, but in practice, it provides income to pay for care, allowing clients' portfolios to continue supporting their lifestyle and obligations—and keeping their retirement plans on track.
+Helping clients navigate the many challenges of long-term care with empathy is one of the most valuable services you can offer, whether or not they choose to self-insure.
+LTCI not only protects assets but also provides income to pay for care, allowing clients' portfolios to continue supporting their lifestyle and obligations—and keeping their retirement plans on track.
 Some people call LTCI liquidity insurance.
-I call it part of sound financial planning.
+I prefer to think of it as sound financial planning.